pup98/pup98/README.md

 # Hi there 👋, I'm Ujjwal
 - 👀 Data Scientist in making !
-- 🌱 Computational Biology student
+- 🌱 Education: Computer Science and Bioinformatics
 - 💞️ Looking to collaborate on Bioinformatics, ML and EDA projects
 - ⚡ Caffeine addict
 - 📫 Reach out -->>> brocode98@yahoo.com